crocandr/docker-openvpn/README.md

 **Good to know**:

 If you enable this option, you have to generate and revoke a cert (example: test or anything).
 Because the clients can't connect if you don't have a valid `crl.pem` file.
-Empty crl.pem is not valid crl.pem file.
+Empty crl.pem is not valid crl.pem file!
 (This is an OpenVPN bug?)

 ## Old client certificates